A Model Context Protocol (MCP) server for executing SAS code, training AutoML projects, scoring models and so much more for SAS Viya environments.

 - get_castable_data: Fetch sample rows from a CAS table

-- promote_table_to_memory: Promote a table to global scope in CAS
+- promote_table_to_memory: Load a source table into memory at global scope (idempotent)

 - list_files: List files in the Viya Files Service